Download Trench Foot Worksheets

 - keep feet in warm, dry, and clean conditions

-- applying ‘foot powder and grease’ (The Medical Front, no date)
+- apply ‘foot powder and grease’ (The Medical Front, no date)

-- using rubber boots that extended above the thighs
+- use rubber boots that extend above the thighs

 Other Instances of Trench Foot

 - Although it was more common during the First World War, the Trench Foot disease was also reported during the Napoleonic wars, and throughout the cold Russian marches, Trench Foot was already ‘a familiar condition’.

 - The condition was also reported in the Crimean War (1854-1856): during this time, one could get Trench Foot not only due to the same environmental reasons stated in the previous paragraphs, but also because of ‘the lack of opportunities for changing the clothes, tight boots, fatigue, and defective nutrition’.